IgnaceShoeib/Health-4-All/README.md

         - Eyes
             - Add the animation for the eyes from entry and let it go to another eyes animation to make it loop forever
     - Add the animator to the mascot
+3. Place a tree and add an [apple controller script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/AppleController.cs) to it. this will control the apple minigame
+4. Assign an apple prefab to the tree that has an [apple script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/Apple.cs) attached to it
+5. Place a basket on the ground with a [basket script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/Basket.cs) attached, we will put apples in here